One dimensional representations of finite $W$-algebras, Dirac reduction and the orbit method: Dirac reduction for classical finite -algebras

 \subsection{Invariants via Dirac reduction}

+Throughout this Section $H$ will be a reductive algebraic group, although in our later applications $H$ will be a cyclic group of order 2.
+When $H$ acts locally finitely and rationally on some vector space $A$ we write $A_+ := A^H$ for the invariants and write $A_-$ for the unique $H$-invariant complement to $A_+$ in $A$.

 Let $X$ be an complex affine Poisson variety and suppose $z_1,...,z_n\in \C[X]$ such that the determinant of the matrix $(\{z_i, z_j\})_{1\le i,j\le n}$ is a unit.
 In his seminal paper \cite{Dir50} Dirac defined a new Poisson bracket on $\C[X]$, such that the $z_i$ are Casimirs, thus equipping $\C[X]/(z_1,...,z_n)$ with a Poisson structure.
 In fact this is a special case of the following procedure: say that $I \subseteq \C[X]$ is a {\it Dirac ideal} if $N_{\C[X]}(I)\onto \C[X]/I$ surjects where $N_{\C[X]}(I):=\{f\in \C[X] \mid \{f, I\} \subseteq I\}$ denotes the Poisson idealiser.
-Then the subscheme associated to $I$ inherits a Poisson structure from $X$, and we call this induced structure the {\it Dirac reduction} \cite[5.4.3]{LPV13}.
+Then the subscheme associated to $I$ inherits a Poisson structure from $X$, and we call this induced structure the {\it Dirac reduction} \cite[\textsection 5.4.3]{LPV13}.

-Now let $H$ be a linearly reductive group acting on $X$ by Poisson automorphisms.
-We regard the set of invariants $X^H$ as a (not necessarily reduced) affine scheme with global sections $\C[X^H] := \C[X]_H$, where $\C[X]_H = \C[X] / I_H$ and $I_H := (h\cdot f - f \mid h\in H, f\in \C[X])$.
+Now let $H$ be a reductive group acting rationally on $X$ by Poisson automorphisms.
+We regard the set of invariants $X^H$ as a (not necessarily reduced) affine scheme such that the structure sheaf has global sections $\C[X^H] := \C[X] / I_H$ and $I_H := (h\cdot f - f \mid h\in H, f\in \C[X])$.
 Although $I_H$ is usually not a Poisson ideal, it is always a Dirac ideal (this is a corollary of Lemma~\ref{L:Poissonreduction}) so that $X^H$ acquires the structure of a Poisson scheme.

 The following suggests an alternative approach of the Poisson structure on $X^H$, better-suited to calculations. \begin{Lemma} The map $\C[X]^H \to \C[X^H]$ is surjective and